wp-plugins/plugins-garbage-collector/readme.txt

 * 01.07.2010
 * You can mark tables which you do not wish to see as scan results as hidden.
 * You can search extra columns in the core WordPress tables, which could be added by plugins.
-* Chech translation is added
+* Czech translation is added

 = 0.6 =
 * 25.05.2010